WEC-Sim/WEC-Sim/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: WEC-Sim bug report
-about: Submit an issue to report a bug and request support.
+about: Report a bug with WEC-Sim.
 title: "[BUG]"
 labels: bug
 assignees: ''